TritonVM/triton-vm/specification/src/zero-knowledge.md

 of $t + ef$ and for the auxiliary trace an equivalent of $t + f$ rows.
 Consequently, $h \geqslant t + ef$ for the main trace polynomials and $h \geqslant t + f$ for the auxiliary trace polynomials.

-For simplicity we choose to have only one $h$ that works for both main and auxiliary traces.
-Furthermore, we anticipate another term $kef$ originating from the quotient table randomization.
-So: $h = t + ef + kef$.
+For simplicity, we choose to have only one $h$ that works for both main and auxiliary traces.
+So: $h = t + ef$.

 **Note:** The batch-randomizer $\hat{r}(X)$ is also trace-randomized:
 $\hat{r}(X) = r(X) + Z(X) \cdot r_{\mathsf{w}}(X)$, where $r(X)$ is the *unrandomized* batch-randomizer of $N$ uniform